kelvinphoenixhouse/StopTAG/profile/README.md

    - **Attack Date:** May 12, 2024
    - **Casualties:** 1000+

-## Acts
+## Acts Constituting Genocide
-**Acts Constituting Genocide**: The intent to destroy the groups have be carried out through various acts, including:
+The intent to destroy the groups has been demonstrated through various acts, including:

 * **Killing members of the group**
      - Targeted killing
      - [Mass killing - Seated congregations](https://github.com/nameless-and-blameless/TAG/wiki/TAGPOW)